Dow plunges more than 1,100, largest single-day point drop in history

 The S&P 500 slumped 4.1 percent to 2,648.
 The Nasdaq dropped 3.78 percent to 6,967.

-Randy Frederick, vice president of trading and derivatives for Charles Schwab, said the fall had been expected after markets hit record highs.
+Randy Frederick, vice president of trading and derivatives for Charles Schwab, told ABC News the fall had been expected after markets hit record highs.

+"When you've gone 18 months without a 5 percent pullback, so you would expect one," Frederick said.

 “It doesn’t mean the bull market is over; it simply takes away some of the froth and irrational exuberance from stocks and puts us back on a more sustainable trendline," Frederick said.